elastic/connectors/docs/DEVELOPING.md

 ##### `ssl_disabled`

-SSL verification will be disabled or not.
+Whether SSL verification will be disabled.
 Default value is `True`.

 ##### `ssl_ca`